haberdashPI/vscode-master-key/notes.md

       - NOTE: could still be helpful to have, even with the quick pick so it shows up with other commands (do only for things in the default mode maybe?? otherwise this would get confusing)
   - show keybindings in webview (copy from old extension)
+    - get it working with additional modifiers
+    - get working with KeyboardLayoutMap

 - add: visualPriority (which overrides the index priority) for quick pick (maybe pick a better name)